Volunteer Abroad with Children in Cambodia

 Volunteering with Ill and Special Needs Children and Adults in Cambodia

 Volunteers are needed to help at these centres on a basic level.
-For example, you may be washing and feeding the children or teaching them personal hygiene.
+For example, you may be feeding the children or teaching them personal hygiene.
 On a social level, friendship and support are some of the key things you can offer on this placement.
 Whether you are helping children complete their homework, playing sports, or teaching them a new game, the time and attention you give to them is invaluable.
 Any skills or talents you have are welcomed.

 Volunteering with Children in Cambodia with Projects Abroad

 Projects Abroad are happy to provide extra help to volunteers on the Care Projects.
 This may include buying some arts and craft materials, or arranging a day where all the volunteers help to renovate a play area at one of the kindergartens or centres.
 Input from volunteers is welcomed, and we are open to any ideas you may have to help make the lives of these children brighter.